chartingshow/crypto-firewall/README.md

 ### Browser Blocking 🌟

-Install an adblocker in your desktop or mobile browsers that uses [Adblock Plus](https://adblockplus.org/)' filter list:
+Install an ad blocker in your desktop or mobile browser that uses the [Adblock Plus](https://adblockplus.org/)' filter list:

 #### Recommended Choice ⭐